ryanpcmcquen/image-ultimator/README.md

 ##### EXIF removal

-Default is to remove exif data, to keep EXIF data, run:
+The default is to remove EXIF data, to keep EXIF data, run:

     EXIFREMOVE=n imgult